 When my children were young, they struggled with eating some vegetables that were on their dinner plates.
-I, also, know that many parents struggle to get their kids to eat their veggies- it’s a never ending battle in many households in America.
-Nagging or taking away dessert are often futile remedies.
+I, also, know that many parents struggle to get their kids to eat their vegetables – it’s a never-ending battle in many households in America.
+Nagging and taking away dessert are often futile remedies.
 What can help is, if a parent can involve their children in food preparation and find healthy ways to make vegetables taste good.

-Prep veggies, like carrots, asparagus, and peppers, place in foil, mist with extra virgin olive oil, drizzle with a tablespoon or two of balsamic vinegar or another flavored vinegar or dressing, sprinkle with herbs like thyme, rosemary and cracked black pepper and toss on the grill.
+Prep veggies, like carrots, asparagus and peppers, place in foil, mist with extra virgin olive oil, drizzle with a tablespoon or two of balsamic vinegar or another flavored vinegar or with a low-fat dressing, sprinkle with herbs like thyme, rosemary and cracked black pepper and place the package on the grill.
 Some take as little as 10 minutes to become tender.
-Or use the same seasonings on skewer kabobs, alternating vegetables of your choice with cherry tomatoes and onion slices.
+Or use the same seasonings on vegetable kabobs, alternating vegetables of your choice with cherry tomatoes and onion slices.

 You can roast just about anything, but vegetables especially benefit from the high, dry heat of the oven.
 Their flavor becomes concentrated and their natural sugars caramelize, transforming them into richly satisfying sides.
 For every 2 pounds of vegetables, toss with 1 tablespoon olive oil prior to roasting.
-Spread in a single layer, with space in between the pieces, if possible, or they’ll steam instead.
+Spread in a single layer, with space in between the pieces or they’ll just steam instead.
 You can roast different veggies together if their cooking times are similar.

 The recipes below are ones I have made, adjusting ingredients, cooking techniques and utilizing Italian flavors to make these dishes just right.
 These are vegetable side dishes that my family likes and enjoys at our family dinners.